9th8/up-to-date-real-world-haskell/11-testing-and-quality-assurance.md

 evaluated during the test run.
 Not too bad for a first attempt.
 As we test more and more functions from the library, this figure will rise.
-The textual version is useful for a quick summary, but to really see what\'s going on it is best to look at the marked up output.
+The textual version is useful for a quick summary, but to really see what's going on it is best to look at the marked up output.
 To generate this, use the `markup` flag instead:

 ``` screen